DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation: Conclusions

 \section{Conclusions}

-We presented an approach for synthesizing novel renditions of a given subject using a few images of the subject and the guidance of a text prompt.
+We presented an approach for synthesizing novel renditions of a subject using a few images of the subject and the guidance of a text prompt.
 Our key idea is to embed a given subject instance in the output domain of a text-to-image diffusion model by binding the subject to a unique identifier.
-We achieve this by carefully fine-tuning a pretrained text-to-image model without ``forgetting'' other visual concepts it had learned during training.
-Remarkably---especially considering the typical sizes of text-to-image models (hundreds of millions of parameters)---this fine-tuning process can work given only 3-5 casually captured images of the subject, which makes the technique particularly accessible and easy to use from a user perspective.
-The resulting fine-tuned model is then able to reuse its learned knowledge of the visual world (how the subject typically looks like from different viewpoints, in different poses, how it interacts with the surrounding, etc.) while maintaining the subject's distinctive features.
-We demonstrated a variety of applications with animals and objects embedded within generated photorealistic scenes, in most cases indistinguishable from real images.
+Remarkably - this fine-tuning process can work given only 3-5 subject images, making the technique particularly accessible.
+We demonstrated a variety of applications with animals and objects in generated photorealistic scenes, in most cases indistinguishable from real images.

-\paragraph{Societal Impact} This project aims to provide users with an effective tool for synthesizing personal subjects (animals, objects) in different contexts.
-While general text-to-image models might be biased towards specific attributes when synthesizing images from text, our approach enables the user to get a better reconstruction of their desirable subjects.
-On contrary, malicious parties might try to use such images to mislead viewers.
-This is a common issue, existing in other generative models approaches or content manipulation techniques.
-Future research in generative modeling, and specifically of personalized generative priors, must continue investigating and revalidating these concerns.